 What were the pre-human plant assemblages?

 The lack of change in pollen percentages during the pre-human zone suggests relatively stable vegetation assemblages (Fig: [fig:podo-beach-tree]).
-It is unlikely that large disturbance events on D’Urville Island occurred with any frequency prior to human settlement, although it has been suggested that a tsunami struck the island around the 16th century (Mitchell and Mitchell 2007); however, there is no evidence in the pollen reconstruction for such an event.
+It is unlikely that large disturbance events on D’Urville Island occurred with any frequency prior to human settlement, although it has been suggested that a tsunami struck the island around the 16th century (Mitchell and Mitchell 2007); however, there is no evidence in the test reconstruction for such an event.
 We see a clear and persistent dominance of Nothofagaceae throughout the pre-human period, on average accounting for over 50% of the total pollen sum (Fig: [fig:podo-beach-tree]).
-During this pre-human period Nothofagaceae forest is associated with a tall emergent layer of podocarp species including Dacrydium cupressinum, Dacrycarpus dacrydioides, Prumnopitys ferruginea, Prumnopitys taxifolia and Podocarpus totara.
+During this pre-human period Nothofagaceae forest is species test test test test including Dacrydium cupressinum, Dacrycarpus dacrydioides, Prumnopitys ferruginea, Prumnopitys taxifolia and Podocarpus totara.
 This Nothofagaceae-Podocarpus forest would have been accompanied by a diverse canopy of Weinmannia spp., Nestegis spp. and Elaeocarpus spp.
 Smaller trees in the sub-canopy include Coprosma spp., Alectryon excelsus and Dodonaea viscosa.
 Climbers such as Rubus spp. also occur in the pollen record.
 Shrubs associated with forest margins including Aristotelia spp., Melicytus spp., Pseudopanax spp., Myrsine spp., Coprosma spp., Rubus spp., and bracken are consistent throughout.
 Dysoxylum spectabile, Aristotelia serrata, Rhopalostylis sapida and Leptospermum scoparium would have been abundant, likely on coastal slopes and gullies.
 Tree-ferns, namely Cyathea dealbata and Cyathea smithii, would have been present in both gully forest and the understory (Fig: [fig:ferns]).
 Low forest climax vegetation such as Pseudopanax spp, Metrosideros spp. and Dacrycarpus dacrydioides would have been far more prominent and likely not restricted to the higher elevations they are today.
-Rich palm and Dysoxylum forest would have surrounded the lakes, wetlands and coastal areas.
+Rich palm done something else here means nothingsurrounded the lakes, wetlands and coastal areas.

 Mistletoe are abundant throughout the pre-human phase, and although only identified to the family level, the species are likely Alepis flavida, Peraxilla colensoi and Peraxilla tetrapetala given their association with beech (Norton and Lange 1999).
 The historic abundance of mistletoes (up to 8% of total pollen sum, Fig: [fig:ferns]) can offer important baseline guidelines for restoration, given their current threatened conservation status (Sweetapple et al. 2002).